Hopewell vs Wagner Middle: Round Rock ISD vs Georgetown ISD

 Wagner: A Growing Campus Still Finding Its Stride

 Wagner Middle School serves 837 students in Georgetown ISD and feeds into East View High School.
 The campus is relatively new and serves the eastern and central portions of Georgetown, where a lot of the new residential development is happening.
-A C rating at 74 is not a crisis, but the F in Closing the Gaps (55) is the number that stands out.
-With 43.6% economically disadvantaged students and 22.5% English Learners, Wagner faces a more challenging population than Hopewell, and the school has not yet found the formula to lift outcomes for all subgroups.
+A C rating at 74 is not a crisis, but the D in Student Achievement (67) is the number that stands out.
+With 43.6% economically disadvantaged students and 22.5% English Learners, Wagner faces a more challenging population than Hopewell, and the achievement scores show the campus is still working to lift outcomes on state assessments.

 The School Progress and Academic Growth scores of 73 (C) suggest the school is making incremental gains, but there is clearly room for improvement.
 Georgetown ISD has been investing in its newer campuses as the district grows, and Wagner is one to watch over the next couple of rating cycles.